 - Getting injured playing soccer

-- Falling our of your bunk and injuring yourself
+- Falling out of your bunk and injuring yourself

-If you get hurt in country / in theater then you are most likely covered under the Defense Base Act.
+If you get hurt in theater then you are most likely covered under the Defense Base Act.

-More specifically, if you feel pain or discomfort - - that is probably an injury under the DBA.
+More specifically, if you are experiencing any pain or discomfort you likely have an injury covered by the DBA.